ActiveInferenceInstitute/ActiveInferAnts/1_PREPARE/Methods/Research/Research_Methods/Insulin_README.md

 ### 1. PreProInsulin_Synthesis.py

-This script generates synthetic PRE-PRO-INSULIN by synthesizing the initial polypeptide chain.
+This script generates synthetic pre-pro-insulin by synthesizing the initial polypeptide chain.
 Its primary functions include:

 - Synthesizing the initial polypeptide chain.
 - Ensuring the correct sequence of amino acids.